AlexandreKrantz/webdev-notes/comp251/Graph Algos/Search and Sort.md

 	- Many algorithms that work with directed graphs do this decomposition and then run on each component separately.

 Formal definition:
-- A strongly connected component of G is a maximal subset of vertices C in V such that for all u,v in C, both u -> v and v -> u exist.
+- A strongly connected component of G is a maximal subset of vertices C in V such that for all u,v in C, paths u -> v and v -> u both exist.

 - $G^T$ is the transpose of $G$, defined as the graph you get when you reverse the directions of all the edges.
 	- Both $G$ and $G^T$ have the same stronly connected components.